linuxleague/Leonis/README.md

  - [Raleway](https://fonts.google.com/specimen/Raleway)
  - [Scout](https://www.dafontfree.io/scout-font-family/)
  - [Beckman](https://www.dafont.com/beckman.font?l%5B%5D=10&l%5B%5D=1)

-## :cyclone: Requirements :
-- Conky version 1.10.8 or newer ( open this  [Link](https://github.com/brndnmtthws/conky) for instalation )
-- for the weather theme I download the data using `curl` in json format, and use `jq` to process the data, please install first.
-- if you want to use the GUI when installing the theme, please install [conky-manager2](https://github.com/zcot/conky-manager2)

 ## :gift: Special Thanks :
 I thank the people who have supported me,which makes me more excited to make new themes<br />